 This meant our team was composed of athletes who had no team, athletes from high schools with no established athletics team, air force enlisted athletes, visiting fil-heritage athletes, and retired/part-time athletes already in the workforce.

 The team did well to finish runners-up in the Men’s behind FEU and third in the Women’s behind FEU and UST.

 This gave the Air force Alliance third place overall.
 Beating out several better-funded UAAP and NCAA Schools.

-Many Enlisted athletes didn’t show, so it was the civilian athletes that really carried the team at the Weekly Relays.
+Many Enlisted athletes didn’t show, so the civilian athletes really carried the team at the Weekly Relays.
 And the positive things promoted which we can be proud of were

 - A means of moral support for former Collegiate Stars who were balancing work and part-time training.

 - The participation for the first time of around 15-20 athletes in our youth boys and girls division.
 Older athletes help guide and mentor the younger ones.